Sri Ram Sena

 The Sri Ram Sena (lit.
-'Army of Rama'), or Sri Ram Sene, is a Hindutva-wing Hindu group founded & headed by Pramod Muthalik.
-It has received media attention for its acts of moral policing, including the 2009 Mangalore pub attack.
+'Army of Rama'), or Shree Ram Sena, is a right-wing Hindutva militant organisation.
+Founded and led by Pramod Muthalik, it has received media attention for its acts of vigilante moral policing, including the 2009 Mangalore pub attack.

 Ideology

-The Sena is a right wing organisation.
-It is considered as a Far-right Hindu nationalist organisation with Dharmic values.
+The organisation is a right wing militia.
+It is considered to be aligned with Hindutva, a Hindu nationalist ideology.